 - Make a note of the exact name of your new NK2 file (e.g. Outlook2.NK2 - including upper and lowercase)

 - Rename this file to something else (like Outlook2-bak.NK2)

 - Now rename the file you copied off the old PC to exactly the same as the previous file was changed from (e.g. if is was Outlook2.NK2 - call it that)

 Now test it in Outlook - Open up a new email begin typing a couple of letters - does it work?

 Note if you do not have access to your old PC to get the NK2 file - there is no way of retrieving the Outlook Autocomplete.
 You will just have to accept that Outlook will learn from scratch all over again.

-If you have Outlook 2010 - importing and NK2 file is a little more tricky - Here are instructions or just call us
+If you are moving from Outlook 2007 (or earlier) to Outlook 2010 or 2013 - importing an NK2 file is a little more tricky - Here are instructions or just call us